 Maximilien Luce French, 1858-1941

-Luce painted the streets of Paris, not the elegant boulevards of the Impressionists, but the everyday life of the working classes in the suburbs like Montmartre or the banks of the Seine.
+Whilst the Impressionists painted the elegant boulevards of Paris, Luce favoured the bustling streets of the city, capturing the everyday life of the working class in the suburbs like Montmartre or the banks of the Seine.

 His works are currently in numerous museums worldwide such as San Diego Museum, San Diego ;Giverny Museum, Giverny ; Musée du Petit Palais, Geneva ; Musée d'Orsay, Paris ; Musée Thyssen-Bornemizsa, Madrid.